 The 17th annual Shirley Batsie Memorial Rose Sale sold out in less than three days selling close to 40,000 roses.
-“This year’s rose sale was very special for me,” said Michele Lariviere, owner of Otto Florist & Gifts located in Ware, noting that after this year the annual rose sale reached a significant milestone raising over a quarter of a million dollars in support of the Baystate Regional Cancer Program at Baystate Mary Lane Hospital.
+“This year’s rose sale was very special for me,” said Michele Lariviere, owner of Otto Florist & Gifts located in Ware, noting that after this year the annual rose sale reached a significant milestone raising over a quarter of a million dollars in support of the Baystate Regional Cancer Program at Baystate Mary Lane Outpatient Center.

 “Keeping care close to home is very important not only for the patients but for the families too,” said Lariviere.
 “Over the past 17 years the flower shop has donated the proceeds of well over a million roses to help keep cancer care local.”
 The rose sale this year raised $9400, bringing the 17 year total to $254,716.